wachidamirul/wachidamirul/README.md

 ### About Me
 - 👨🏻‍💻 I'm just a person who likes the latest technology and editing a bit of code.
 - 👀 I’m interested in Web Development and Mobile App Development.
-- 🌱 I'm currently learning NextJS, Python and Flutter.
+- 🌱 I’m currently learning JS, React, Next, Tailwind, Type-Script, and Node.js
 <!-- About End -->

 <!-- Current Favorite Start -->